Ashland Transportation Center

 Ashland Transportation Center is an intermodal transit station in Ashland, Kentucky.
 Jointly operated by the City of Ashland and CSX Transportation, it currently serves Amtrak's Cardinal train as well as the Ashland Bus System, Greyhound Lines, and regional shuttles.
 It is located at 99 15th Street near downtown Ashland.
+The building, a former Chesapeake and Ohio Railway freight house, is listed on the National Register of Historic Places as a contributing property to the Ashland Commercial Historic District.

 History

 Chesapeake and Ohio era

 The station is located in a former Chesapeake and Ohio Railway freight house originally built in the 1890s.
 Railway services formerly operated out of the Chesapeake and Ohio passenger station nearby (currently a PNC Bank branch).
 In the early 1960s the following named trains served the station daily: Fast Flying Virginian (west to Cincinnati, and sections east to Washington, D.C., and Newport News), George Washington (sections west to Cincinnati and Louisville, and sections east to Washington, D.C., and Newport News) and the Sportsman (northwest to Detroit, and sections east to Washington, D.C., and Newport News).

 Prior to the 1971 shift of long-distance passenger train services from private companies to Amtrak, the C&O's George Washington had a main section going north to Columbus, Ohio and Detroit, Michigan, a section running west from Ashland to Louisville, and east-bound sections going to Washington, D.C., and Newport News.